spyros-zikos/CEID-Data-Mining/README.md

 # About

-This project is about analysing the dataset, training classifiers (Multi-layer Perceptron, Random Forests, Naive Bayes) and using clustering algorithms (KMeans, DBSCAN, Birch).
+The dataset is about Human Activity Recognition Trondheim.
+This project is analysing the dataset, training classifiers (Multi-layer Perceptron, Random Forests, Naive Bayes) and using clustering algorithms (KMeans, DBSCAN, Birch).